developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 6. **Test Your Custom Blade Directive:**
    Finally, load a page that uses the custom directive in your Laravel application, and you should see the output generated by your custom Blade directive.

-By following these steps, you can create and use custom Blade directives in Laravel to encapsulate logic and make your templates more expressive and maintainable.

 7. **Stack**